Publishing with a purpose

 Editorial Review Process

 All submissions are first desk-reviewed by the editorial board who will assess whether the manuscript fits the aims and scope of EJPG as well as the quality standards of the journal.
-Papers that are selected to be sent out for review will be evaluated through a double-blind peer review by at least two referees.
+Papers that are selected to be sent out for review will be evaluated through a double anonymous peer review by at least two referees.
 EJPG aims to return the reviews along with an initial decision within two months of submission.

 Copyright & Permissions